ktrnthsnr/pizza-hunt/README.md

 - If you need to re-add the dependencies, run $ `npm install`
 - Install npm express, more info https://www.npmjs.com/package/express
 - $ `npm install express`
-- Install MongoDB, first create a `c:\data\db` directory on your root, then install the Community Server https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.
+- Install MongoDB, first create a `c:\data\db` directory on your root, then install the Community Server from https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.
+- Install the MoongooseJS library
+- $ `npm install mongoose`

 ## Usage
 - The application may be viewed through the Heroku website.